intel/cc-oci-runtime/INSTALL_DOCKER.rst

 This document details how to install Docker-1.12-rc4 and the necessary parts of `Clear Containers`_  into a `Clear Linux`_ distribution.

 You will need to have a `Clear Linux`_ installation before commencing this procedure, although `Clear Containers`_ do not depend on `Clear Linux`_ as a host and can be run on top of other distributions.
+See `Installing Clear Linux`_ for more details.

 Overview